Case study

 National Geographic Society

 In 2015, my creative director invited me to join the non-profit side of National Geographic, where I helped promote the digital magazine.
-Below, I designed the layout for tablet and mobile.

-Internal branding and communications work for the Society’s initiatives.
+Here are samples of internal branding and communications work for the Society’s initiatives.

 Web banner